A Guide to New Buildings and Major Construction

 aka above Riverfront Park

-Apartments: 236 approximately "after City Council voted (on May 21, 2018) to remove steep slopes and other 'non-buildable' land from its calculation of how many units can be constructed on a parcel", according to the Highlands Current.
+Apartments: 236 approximately "after City Council voted (on May 21, 2018) to remove steep slopes and other 'non-buildable' land from its calculation of how many units can be constructed on a parcel," as reported in The Highlands Current.

 Previously: 307 approximately